 Work to tackle pigeons under Shrewsbury railway bridge to be completed next year

-Work to tackle the problem of pigeons nesting and fouling under Shrewsbury’s railway bridge is now set to be completed next year, after Network Rail identified the need for strengthening work on the bridge.
+Work to tackle the problem of pigeons nesting and fouling under Shrewsbury’s railway bridge will be reviewed by Network Rail, following the need for strengthening work on the bridge, which has recently been identified

-Further work to install more mesh has now been delayed after a recent inspection of the bridge by Network Rail uncovered the need for remedial strengthening works to take place from March 2026 – which has delayed the final stage of the mesh work.
+However, further work to install more mesh has been postponed after a recent inspection of the bridge by Network Rail uncovered the need for remedial strengthening works to be planned for the next financial year.

 Alex Wagner, deputy Leader of Shropshire Council and councillor for Quarry and Coton Hill (pictured), said: